-The GED transcript is the official record of the four GED subject tests that you took including your scores.
-Many universities and colleges require applicants to submit copies of their GED transcripts before they will be admitted.
+The GED transcript is the official record of the four GED subject tests that you took, including your scores.
+Many universities and colleges require applicants to submit copies of their GED transcripts before they are admitted.

-Usually, transcript orders will take around 1 or 2 days but sometimes, it will take up to 2 weeks to get the process completed so please be patient after you completed the GED test.
+Usually, transcript orders will take around 1 or 2 days, but sometimes, it will take up to 2 weeks to get the process completed, so please be patient after you complete the GED test.

 Online test-takers should log in to their GED.com account at least 30 minutes prior to their test appointment to launch their test.

-Then, they must follow the clearly indicated on-screen steps and check-in for their testing appointment which included verifying their workspace, I.D., and computer system.
+Then, they must follow the clearly indicated on-screen steps and check in for their testing appointment, which includes verifying their workspace, I.D., and computer system.